L.C. Smith & Bros No.8

 As mentioned, the typewriter at the top and bottom of this page is a factory rebuilt No.8 that was never used after having been rebuilt.
 It belonged to Grace Ambrose.
 She passed it on to her son, Rich, who in turn was gracious enough to pass it on to me.
 Rich put it this way in our early correspondences, "Please remember the typewriters are very personal to me because of my Mom, and wish them to be with someone who would care and appreciate them as I have."

 Grace Ambrose, born to Swedish immigrants, was both an accomplished piano player and typist.
 Her nimble, 100 words-per-minute fingers landed her a job as a typist for Western Electric.
 This No.8 was her typewriter there.
 After she married military man Thomas Pugh Jr., and the U.S. entered WWII, Grace left her position at Western Electric and moved base-to-base with her husband.
 Her typewriter was sent to L.C.
 Smith to be fully rebuilt, including new paint and decals, so it would be ready for her when she re-entered the workforce.

 Life had other plans for Grace after the War.
 She took the time to raise her two children, which, of course, were priority.
 Grace's typewriter waited, but when she eventually got a job as Secretary to the Principal in the Dobbs Ferry school district, IBM Selectrics had taken the place of manual typewriters.
 Her No.8 remained boxed-up an untouched ever since.

 Rich stated that his mother, "...always spoke about the quality of the L.C., and I know she loved it very much.
 It is why I have kept it for so long.
 She loved her job working with kids in the school district and stayed on at Dobbs for 28 years until she retired at 72."

 I'm immensely grateful to Rich for having the foresight of preserving this typewriter in such pristine condition, for allowing me to get to know Grace a little bit, and for trusting me with her treasured No.8.
 Thank you, Rich.

-Looking for a copy of an original User's Manual for your L.C.
+Need an Instruction Manual for your L.C.
 Smith No.8?
-I have it here...
+Get it here...